survivejs/webpack-book/manuscript/output/01_targets.md

 ### Cleaning and Linting Before Building

-It might be a good idea to clean the build directory and lint the code before building the library.
+It is a good idea to clean the build directory and lint the code before building the library.
 You could expand webpack configuration like this:

 ```javascript
 ...